kiprotichmartin/react-eshop/README.md

+# This is a simple E-Commerce React application to consume an API and display it.
+The API is from [Fake API store](https://fakestoreapi.com/).

+# REACT JS README
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).